 Status and Distribution

-Locally common in some parts of southern England, otherwise local to very local across much of the rest of the British Isles.
+Locally common in some parts of southern England and the central highlands of Scotland, otherwise local to very local across much of the rest of the British Isles.
 Apparently absent from the Outer Hebrides and Northern Isles.

 Bradley & Fletcher no: